trailofbits/cb-multios/cqe-challenges/CROMU_00032/README.md

 Custom Pixel Dictionary: These custom dictionaries are used to minimize data size by only selecting those values that are necessary to display a given frame.
 It is possible to have 8 different custom dictionaries labeled 0-7.
 They are indicated by the sequences 0x4444-0x444b.
 They can be a maximum of 256 bytes.
 	8 bits - Length.
-	Length Bytes - This array is the cgc_index used for the custom pixel dictionary.
-For example, a dictionary of [ '0', '1', '2', '4'] Will have a length of 4 and the values can be access via their 0 based cgc_index into the array.
+	Length Bytes - This array is the index used for the custom pixel dictionary.
+For example, a dictionary of [ '0', '1', '2', '4'] Will have a length of 4 and the values can be access via their 0 based index into the array.

 Frame Data: Array of frames used to display the image.
 The first frame is always a full frame.
 The start of frame data is indicated by the two byte sequence 0x5555.